eddyson-de/tapestry-react/src/main/resources/de/eddyson/tapestry/react/services/isomorphic/r.js-README.md

 Date: 2017-01-05

-As of writing this, the r.js library in it's current version (2.3.2) has an incompatibility with nashorn (Oracle Java 8 1.8.0_111) interpreter:
+As of writing this, the r.js library in its current version (2.3.2) has an incompatibility with nashorn (Oracle Java 8 1.8.0_111) interpreter:

 This problematic code is starting in line 300 of r.js: